 Morgantown is a somewhat ethnically-diverse city.
 The people who call Morgantown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Morgantown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Morgantown include Irish, Italian, English, and Polish.

 The most common language spoken in Morgantown is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Chinese.